oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/service-mesh/Linkerd-exploring-traffic-splits.md

 <details><summary><b>Self guided student - video introduction</b></summary>

 This video is an introduction to the Service mesh traffic splits lab.
-Once you've watched it please press the "Back" button on your browser to return to the labs.
+Depending on your browser settings it may open in this tab / window or open a new one.
+Once you've watched it please return to this page to continue the labs.

 [![Using the service mesh traffic split capability Introduction Video](https://img.youtube.com/vi/ghANv-uM7Ec/0.jpg)](https://youtu.be/ghANv-uM7Ec "Using the service mesh traffic split capability introduction video")